There's no shortage of lovable rats and mice in popular culture.

-Rodents are by nature gnawers.
-They only have one pair of teeth for their entire lives, and they are open-rooted, meaning they never stop growing.
-To keep their teeth in check, rodents in the wild will whittle their teeth down by chewing on hard objects or bruxing (grinding their teeth).
-Once in a structure, however, they will chew on just about anything, including wall studs and more dangerously, electrical wiring.
-In fact, nearly 20% of unexplained house fires are attributed to shorts in wires caused by rodents.
+Rodents are natural gnawers; they possess a single set of teeth throughout their lives that continue to grow.
+In the wild, they keep their teeth in check by chewing on hard objects or grinding their teeth.
+Once inside a building, however, they’ll chew on almost anything, including wall studs, and more alarmingly, electrical wiring.
+Shockingly, nearly 20% of unexplained house fires are attributed to rodents causing shorts in wires.